NON-PLAYING PERSONNEL

 *

 Alon Leichman — The Israeli-born Leichman was named Cincinnati Reds assistant pitching coach in 2023.
 He was formerly the pitching coach of the Triple-A Tacoma Rainiers and the Peoria Javelinas in the Arizona Fall League.
+After the 2024 season, he was named Miami Marlins assistant pitching coach.

 *